-Of course, you can make muffins and cupcakes in a muffin tin (FYI: any quick bread or cake recipe, even a boxed mix, will make great muffins or cupcakes), and if you’ve been reading recently, you know that I use muffin tins to serve food for Gracie.
+Of course, you can make muffins and cupcakes in a muffin tin (FYI: any quick bread or cake recipe, even a boxed mix, will make great muffins or cupcakes), and muffin tins can be used to serve food children.

 But what else can you use them for?

 A few of these things are the same as my creative uses for a bundt pan.